phamvanquoc1990/event-table-edit/README.md

 # Event Table Edit
 Event Table Edit is an open source table plugin for Joomla 2.5, 3.x and above (original author: Manuel Kaspar, continuation: Matthias Gruhn).
 With the plugin, you can create a responsive, editable table with CSV import and export function.
 It also has a full rights management (Joomla ACL).
-You can  transform the table into an appointment booking system with confirmation emails for users and the admin, including iCal-calendar-files in the attachment (planned for version 4.1).
+You can  transform the table into an appointment booking system with confirmation emails for users and the admin, including iCal-calendar-files for both in the attachment.
 Based on a CSS-template, the layout of Event Table Edit can be changed easily.
 The responsive function is based on the "Column Toggle Table with Mini Map" from the tablesaw plugins (https://github.com/filamentgroup/tablesaw).

-##Latest version: 4.1 (since 10.03.2016)
+###Latest version: 4.1 (since 10.03.2016)

 ##Features: